THE HUNTER’S LEDGER

 falsepositives:

-- Legitimate new customer account creation by authorized resellers (correlate against reseller activity logs and customer signup records)
+Legitimate new customer account creation by authorized resellers (correlate against

-- cPanel automated processes creating internal system accounts
+- Automated cPanel processes creating internal system accounts

 Suricata Signatures